 Philosophy

-Horses deserve to have their basic needs met.
+Horses deserve to have their basic needs met and to live an enriched life.
 They need movement, friends, nutrition, and healthcare.
 In our domestic environment, it can be challenging to meet these needs.
-Training becomes essential in most domestic environments to provide horses with physical and mental enrichment, and to help them comfortably participate in husbandry procedures and daily care.
+Thoughtful environmental arrangements in addition to training becomes essential in most domestic environments to provide horses with physical and mental enrichment, and to help them comfortably participate in husbandry procedures and daily care.

 Listening